Get Help with Your

 SSD/SSI Case Today

-Attempting to make ends meet when you are disabled or unable to work due to illness can be a challenging and frightening task.
-Fortunately, if you cannot work a 40-hour week due to a documented disability or illness, the Social Security Disability Program offers the financial assistance you need from the Social Security Administration (SSA), to allow you to focus on your health and recovery.
+Trying to make ends meet when you are unable to work due to illness can be a challenging and frightening task.
+If you can’t work a 40-hour week due to a documented disability or illness, the Social Security Disability Program offers the financial assistance you need from the Social Security Administration (SSA), to allow you to focus on your health and recovery.

-To schedule a free case evaluation with an experience and caring Social Security Disability attorney, contact our office at (866) 352-5238 or complete our online form.
+To schedule a free case evaluation with one of our firm’s caring and experienced SSD lawyers, contact our office at (800)419-7606 or complete our online form.
 There are no out of pocket costs or fees unless we are successful in helping you obtain benefits.

 First Time SSD Applicants